 Once you’ve outlined all your process, the next step is to use what you’ve learned to improve workflow management for the accounting firm.
 Analyze each step for its expediency, necessity, and performance.

-Note when the same data needs to be shared with multiple people and whether that data can be centrally located.
+Note when to share data with multiple people and whether that data can be centrally located.

-- Note routine, repetitious, and administrative functions that can be automated
+- Note routine, repetitious, and administrative functions to automate

 - Assess time spent on all activities

 - Review actual time spent and whether they match expectations